SAM Coupé: Display Modes

+Hardware palette

-All modes use palette-based Colour look-up tables, selecting from a palette of 128 colours.
+All modes use palette-based colour look-up tables, selecting from a palette of 128 colours.
 The palette values consist of 2 bits for each of the red, green and blue components as well as an extra bit which increases the intensity of all three components by a half-step (a 'brightness' bit).

 The ASIC can be configured to generate interrupts when a line on the display is starting to be emitted, allowing video effects to be synchronised with specific display lines with little effort.
 By default, it will generate an interrupt for every frame.
 Typically this interrupt is used to double buffer the frame, read the keyboard/mouse state, and output music.

 The interrupt state can also be polled directly from the ASIC's status register.

 The Motorola MC1377P RGB to PAL/NTSC video encoder creates a composite video signal from the machine's RGB- and Sync-signals (output by the ASIC) for the RF modulator.

 The non-standard SCART display connector includes both composite and RGB output, as well as signals to drive a 16-colour TTL monitor.

-Access to internal RAM was shared between the display and the CPU, with CPU accesses incurring a speed penalty (memory contention) as it was forced to waited for isochronous ASIC memory-accesses to complete.
+Access to internal RAM was shared between the display and the CPU, with CPU accesses incurring a speed penalty (memory contention) as it was forced to wait for isochronous ASIC memory-accesses to complete.
 As a result, the SAM Coupé's CPU effectively ran only around 14% faster than the ZX Spectrum CPU, yet was required to do much more work in SAM's high-resolution modes to produce a similar movement on the display.
 A Mode 3 or Mode 4 screen uses four times as much RAM as a ZX Spectrum Mode 1 display, so four times the work had to be done in the same time when updating it.

 A small compensation was the straightforward arrangement of colour pixels in this memory, instead of the ZX Spectrum's more limited display and attributes memory.
 Low-level graphics software operations could be much simpler than their Spectrum equivalents and therefore somewhat faster to execute.

 The penalty of memory contention delay applied to all memory accesses to RAM, and not just to memory associated with the video circuitry (as in the case of the ZX Spectrum).
 Hardware sprites and scrolling would have greatly improved the performance of games, unfortunately there was insufficient wafer space on the VLSI ASIC to include such circuitry.

-While the main 256×192 area of the screen was being drawn, the processor could only access memory in 1 out of every 8 t-states.
+While the main 256 × 192 area of the screen was being drawn, the processor could only access memory in 1 out of every 8 t-states.
 During the border area this was 1 out of every 4 t-states, which had no effect on the many instructions whose timings were a multiple of 4.
 In modes 3 and 4 the display could be disabled completely, eliminating these memory contention delays for a full 6 MHz running speed.
 Code running in ROM or external RAM was unaffected by contention, though any RAM accesses they performed to shared internal RAM would still be affected.